The Highwaymen (landscape artists): Legacy

-In August thru to October 2011, at Howard University, Washington, D.C.
-Entitled"The Road to Freedom," a section of early Highwaymen paintings, was on view over the summer at Blackburn Gallery at Howard University, the historically black university.
+In August thru to October 2011, at Howard University, Washington, D.C., entitled "The Road to Freedom," a selection of early Highwaymen paintings, was exhibited at the university's Blackburn Gallery.

 In February 2016, an exhibition in Ottawa, Canada was sponsored by the United States Embassy for US Black History month.
 The exhibit at the SAW Gallery included 30 paintings by all members of the Florida Highwaymen and a documentary.